Policies, procedures and forms

 In a safeguarding enquiry the lead officer may need to check if partner MAPPA agencies have information to share.

-Modern Slavery and Human Trafficking at a Glance, and Sexual Exploitation (Adults) at a Glance
+Modern Slavery, Human Trafficking and Sexual Exploitation (Adults) at a Glance

 Modern Slavery is a type of abuse recognised in the Care and Support Statutory Guidance.
 Sometimes sexual Exploitation is human trafficking, a form of Modern Slavery.
 A guide has been developed by the Safeguarding Adults Board which includes referral pathways for Modern Slavery amd for Sexual Exploitation.